Aarhus Universitets segl

 Teaching for Meaningful Learning

-Teaching is central to the university’s mission as it is the vehicle by which new generations become equipped to be citizens of the future.
-However, teaching has increasingly become of interest to national governments whose policies have focused on standardization and accreditation, even to the ‘usefulness’ of a degree, teaching for a knowledge society, for relevance and employability etc. Politically at least, it is clear that teaching has a particular agenda and outcome.
-Drawing on nearly a decade of educational research and teaching in higher education, this project seeks to enable a re-turn to teaching as a powerful tool to equip students to be active democratic citizens.
+Teaching is central to the university’s mission as it is the vehicle by which new generations of students become equipped to be citizens of the future.
+University education has increasingly become of interest to national governments whose policies have focused on standardisation and accreditation, the ‘usefulness’ of a degree, teaching for a knowledge society, for relevance and employability, etc.

 Method